INSaFLU/insaflu_docs/docs/routine_genomic_surveillance.rst

    - INSaFLU flags samples as "putative mixed infections" if more than one type, HA or NA subtype or lineage is detected.
 In addition, specific alerts are generated if an incomplete type/subtype is assigned.

-   As of March 10, 2020, INSaFLU was also upgraded for rapid classification and contigs assignment of Human Betacoronavirus (BetaCoV).
+   As of March 10, 2020, INSaFLU was also upgraded for rapid classification and contigs assignment of Human Betacoronavirus (BetaCoV), and later on to assign Mpox, and RSV (A and B)

 - Assignment of viral segments/references to draft contigs